 The VITA program assists with a majority of tax returns.
-Nearly all returns qualify for

-VITA services, including:
+Nearly all returns qualify for VITA services, including:

-☐ Earnings from a job
+- □ Earnings from a job

-☐ Self-employment, contract work, and cash income
+- □ Self-employment, contract work, and cash income

+- ITINs

+- □ Tax credits (CalETC, EITC, CTC, YCTC, etc.)

-☐ Unemployment insurance
+- □ Unemployment insurance

-☐ Social Security Benefits
+- □ Social Security Benefits

-☐ Retirement income
+- Retirement income

-☐ Gambling winnings
+- □ Gambling winnings

-☐ Home mortgage deduction
+- □ Home mortgage deduction

-☐ Charitable Donations deduction
+- □ Charitable Donations deduction

-☐ Medical expenses deduction
+- □ Medical expenses deduction

-☐ College credits and Student loan interest deductions
+- □ College credits and student loan interest deductions

+Previous year returns (In-person VITA sites can usually prepare up to three previous year returns.
+Though our virtual with help option, tax years 2020-2023 are covered)

 What tax services are not included?

 There are unique tax situations that the VITA program does not assist with.
-Here is a list

-of most common tax returns that are considered out-of-scope:
+Here is a list of most common tax returns that are considered out-of-scope:

-☐ Tax returns for individuals that cannot substantiate their identity (photo identification and original social security card/ITIN letter).

-☐ In California, VITA site cannot prepare Married Filing Separately returns (If you are legally married & file alone-you may be a Married Filing Separate taxpayer)

-☐ Returns for certain businesses, self-employed, or cash income with the following

-☐ Have a business loss.

-☐ Returns for companies and/or businesses.

-☐ Business related expenses over \$35,000.

-☐ Businesses with employees, inventory, or business property.

-Taking business expense deductions with no proof (receipts, mileage, etc.).

-Taxpayers with these deductions may benefit from seeing a paid preparer to take advantage of complex tax deductions:

-- ☐ Returns for visitors, such as "F," "J," "M," or "Q" visas, that require a 1040NR tax return. - ☐ Income from Crypto-currency, Foreign income, Royalties, Partnership or income from an LLC (Form K-1), Rental Income, or income from Airbnb.
+- □ If filing at a VITA site or through Get Your Refund, tax returns for individuals that cannot substantiate their identity (photo identification and original social security card/ITIN letter). - □ In California, VITA sites cannot prepare Married Filing Separately returns (If you are legally married & file alone-you may be a Married Filing Separate taxpayer) - □ Returns for certain businesses, self-employed, or cash income with the following: - \Box Have a business loss. - □ Returns for companies and/or businesses. - □ Depreciating assets - □ Business related expenses over \$35,000. - □ Businesses with employees, inventory, or business property. - □ Taking business expense deductions with no proof (receipts, mileage, etc.).
+Taxpayers with these deductions may benefit from seeing a paid preparer to take advantage of complex tax deductions. - □ Handwritten tax documents (W-2, 1099, 1098, etc.). - □ Returns for visitors, such as "F," "J," "M," or "Q" visas, that require a 1040NR tax return. - □ Income from Crypto-currency, Foreign income, Royalties, Partnership, or income from an LLC (Form K-1), Rental Income, or income from Airbnb.